NycuR0/Apollo/README.md

 ## Thanks

-Thanks Genisys , ClearSky and PocketMine for code :)
+Thanks Genisys , ClearSky and PocketMine and ImagicalMine for code :)

 ## Features